USArmyResearchLab/ARL-UPPER/README.md

 For details of UPPER's descriptors, see [J. Pharm.
 103:2710-2723, 2014](https://onlinelibrary.wiley.com/doi/full/10.1002/jps.24033).

 ## <a name="license"/></a>License
-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.
+This project is licensed under the Apache 2.0 license.